 Research and Extension Mentoring Program

-TAMU PLPM strives to continue our commitment to providing our students with high-impact learning opportunities.
-Our collective commitment to fostering diverse and inclusive educational environment continues to strive for excellence.
+TAMU PLPM strives to continue our commitment to providing our students with immersive and experiential learning environment that foster high-impact learning opportunities.

 We have defined three pedagogically sequenced and measurable objectives.
 During the 10-week REEU the students will learn and demonstrate their knowledge of: